matildedol/matildedol/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I am an Artificial Intelligence MSc student at Bocconi University.
+🌊 I am an Artificial Intelligence MSc student at Bocconi University.
-- Prior to this, I did my BSc in Economic and Social Sciences also at Bocconi.
-- During my BSc, I worked as a research assistant for Prof. Massimo Marinacci in the field of theoretical economics and mathematics.
+🏔️ Prior to this, I did my BSc in Economic and Social Sciences also at Bocconi.
+During my BSc, I worked as a research assistant for Prof. Massimo Marinacci in the field of theoretical economics and mathematics.
-- I also studied General Biology and Genetics for my personal interest at Università di Milano.
+☀️ I also studied General Biology and Genetics for my personal interest at Università di Milano.

 In my GitHub profile you will find the projects I have worked on.
 I hope you find them interesting, and if you do, feel free to reach out anytime!

-More on me:
+More:
 I am very curious and always eager to understand how things work!
+My main academical interests lie at the intersection between Computer Science, Mathematics and Econometrics.
 Alongside Maths, I love spending time with friends and in nature, doing sports, like volleyball, surfing, and skiing.